takeshishimada/BZObjectStore/README.md

 // close database
 [os close];
 ```
-After processed, you can find database path in console like 'database path = XXXX'.
+After processed, you can find 'database path=XXXX' in console.
 Open sqlite file with your tool and check tables.